-We've compiled a list of small business loans and funding alternatives for all the women out there.
-As a woman entrepreneur is time to connect your business with new growth opportunities.
+We've compiled a list of business loans and funding alternatives for all women.
+Women business owners, it is time to connect your business with new growth opportunities!
 So, girl boss, keep reading and start moving mountains!

-Loans from the U.S. Small Business Administration, called SBA loans, are issued by SBA-backed banks, financial institutions, and online lenders but are sponsored by the federal government.
+Loans from the U.S. Small Business Administration, called SBA loans, are issued by SBA-backed banks, financial institutions, and online funders but are sponsored by the federal government.
 There are different government business loans for women with bad credit aimed at minorities, startups, and new businesses.
 Below are some types of government business loans for women with bad credit:

 a) Women-owned small business federal contracting program